BrianPeek/gg2img/README.md

 # GG2IMG
 GoldenGate -> Image FIle

-Inserts a file built with [Golden Gate](http://goldengate.gitlab.io/) into a disk image file (.po), preserving resource information
+Inserts a file built with [Golden Gate](http://goldengate.gitlab.io/) into a disk image file (.po), preserving resource information.
+This works on Windows only, and requires the NTFS file system, per [Golden Gate's requiremeents](http://goldengate.gitlab.io/manual/#file-systems).

 ## Build
 Builds with Visual Studio 2022.
 Earlier versions may work as well.